caramdache/xlsx2html/README.md

 ### XLSX to HTML

 There is no support for rich strings in [openpyxl](https://openpyxl.readthedocs.io/en/stable/), so we use [rubyXL](https://github.com/weshatheleopard/rubyXL).
+They are both excellent libraries.

 ```
 #!/usr/bin/env ruby